axelarnetwork/axelar-examples/examples/aptos/README.md

 Note: Our examples are tested on Aptos version `1.0.4`

+2. Setup Env

+To set up your environment:

+-   If you don't have a `.env` file, run `npm run setup` to create one quickly.
+-   If you already have a `.env` file but it's missing the `APTOS_TOKEN_LINKER_ADDRESS` and `APTOS_ADDRESS` variables, copy them from the `.`env.example` file.

-2. Build the Aptos modules
+3. Build the Aptos modules

 ```bash
 npm ci